MediaComem/comem-webdev/subjects/git/README.md

 So the **command line** is what we will use.

 Some of you may already have Git installed.
-Run the following command in a terminal to make sure:
+Run the following command in a CLI to make sure:

 ```bash
 $> git --version